 Reading mode is a feature that can allow users to read an article in a reader mode, removing distractive elements such as ads and other elements, leaving only the main article and images, similar to Safari's reader mode and Firefox's recent addition of Reader View.

 Pro Better performance

-Performance in Microsoft Edge not just outperform Microsoft previous browser known as Internet Explorer, however due to the better technologies used in this browser, it also perform faster than other browser such as Chrome.
+The performance of Microsoft Edge not just outperforms Microsoft's previous browser known as Internet Explorer, but due to the better technologies used, it also performs faster than other browsers such as Chrome.

 Pro Supports web notes (annotations, drawing and highlighting)

 Microsoft Edge supports annotations, drawing and highlighting that can allow users to add annotations into the website as a reference, highlight the notes on the website and also draw anything on the website.

 Pro No longer support legacy elements from Internet Explorer

 Reading list is a read-it-later feature that can allow users to add article to this section and read the article later on similar to Pocket and Safari's Reading List